Operation Warrior Horse

-Making a healthy transition to civilian life requires new knowledge and skills.
-The primary focus of Shepard Meadows’ Veterans EFLC Program is on improving the quality of daily life of veterans by supporting the healing of trauma-related invisible wounds and increasing a sense of personal well-being.
+The mission of Operation Warrior Horse is focused on improving the quality of life for Veterans through the healing of invisible wounds related to military service and increasing a sense of personal well-being.

-Our program emphasizes the importance of connection, starting with connection to one’s own body, mind and human spirit.
-The possibility of developing kind and respectful connections tends to begin in the safety of partnership with Horse and expands to relationships with self and others.
+Our program emphasizes the importance of connection, starting with one’s own body and expanding to encompass the world around them.
+The possibility of developing genuine connections tends to begin in the safety of partnership with the horse and translates to relationships with self and others.

 Exploring Relationships with Horses and Humans